Senegal Explorer Tour

 Day 4 - Saint Louis

-Saint Louis, known to locals as Ndar, is a charming ancient town that was a French territory from 1673 until 1895.
-It was the capital of all French West Africa colonies from 1895 until 1902 when the capital was moved to Dakar.
+Saint Louis, known to locals as Ndar, is a charming ancient town that was a French territory from 1673 until 1895 and the capital of all French West Africa colonies from 1895 until 1902, when the capital was moved to Dakar.
 From 1920 to 1957, it also served as the capital of the neighbouring colony of Mauritania.
-Saint Louis is located on two islands between the Senegal River and the ocean at the southern edge of the Sahara.
-It is rich with history, culture, geography, and architecture.
-Saint-Louis is seen as a bridge between the savanna and the desert, the ocean, the river, and the inland, between tradition and modernity, Islam and Christianity, Europe and Africa.
+It has been the base of the “Aeropostale” airmail pioneer operation between Europe, Africa, and South America.
+Located on two islands between the Senegal River and the ocean at the southern edge of the Sahara, rich in three centuries of history, cultural background, geography, and architecture, Saint-Louis is a bridge between the savanna and the desert, the ocean, the river, and the inland, between tradition and modernity, Islam and Christianity, Europe and Africa.
+Home to a society with a distinctive lifestyle, Saint-Louis has retained its unique identity.
+“No one comes without falling in love with the city,” proudly say its people who consider Saint-Louis as the birthplace of Senegalese Teranga, the Wolof word for hospitality.
+The best way to visit the narrow lanes of Saint Louis is by calash, just as locals do, and walk in the fisherman’s quarters.

-Depending on the season and taking into consideration the time of migrations and level of water, the visit to Djoudj may be replaced by a similar experience in Langue de Barbarie.
-This is a thin, sandy peninsula, adjacent to the Atlantic Ocean, located in western Senegal.
-The peninsula separates the ocean from the final section of the Senegal River and Langue de Barbarie National Park is home to an abundant variety of bird species and three species of turtle.
+Depending on the season, considering the time of migration and water levels, a visit to Djoudj may be replaced by a similar experience in Langue de Barbarie, a thin, sandy peninsula adjacent to the Atlantic Ocean, located in western Senegal, near the city of Saint-Louis.

 Day 6 - The Tuba Brotherhood

-Day 7 - Kaolack to Sine Saloum
+Day 7 - Sine-Saloum

-Day 8 – Explore Sine Saloum
+Day 8 - Sine-Saloum

-Day 9 – Return to Dakar
+Day 9 - Depart Dakar

 Get in touch with Our Local Tour to book the Senegal Explorer Tour

-2025 Departure Dates
+Departure Dates

-18 October
+18 October 2025

-15 November
+15 November 2025

-27 December
+27 December 2025

-Single Supplement - £225
+Single Supplement - £235

 Maximum 16 people in the group